SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

   Fetch --> Raw["Raw CSV / Parquet"] --> Cleanup["Cleanup IDs"] --> Normalize --> Validate --> Final["Final export"]
 ```

-In the target pipeline `--raw-out` (with optional `--raw-format parquet`) captures the untouched payload, `--id-cols` keeps composite identifiers in that snapshot, and `--final-out`/`--out` writes the cleaned table after normalisation and validation.
-If `--raw-out` is omitted the raw dump stage is skipped for backward compatibility, while other pipelines continue to rely on `--output` until the shared parser is extended.
+In the target pipeline `--raw-out` (with optional `--raw-format parquet`) captures the untouched payload, `--id-cols` keeps composite identifiers in that snapshot, and `--final-out` writes the cleaned table after normalisation and validation.
+The legacy `--output`/`--out` switches remain wired in for compatibility but emit deprecation warnings.
+If `--raw-out` is omitted the raw dump stage is skipped for backward compatibility, while other pipelines will add the staged switches once the shared parser is extended.

 > **Note.** `--raw-out`, `--final-out`, `--raw-format`, and `--id-cols` are currently exposed by `get-target-data` and `library.utils.cli_tools.pipeline_targets_main`.
 Other entry points will adopt them once the shared CLI grows the staging switches.